HVAC Business Broker | Why Hire Help

 HVAC business brokers are experienced in negotiating deals and can help you get the best possible price for your business.

-They will also assist with the negotiation of other terms of the deal, such as earn-out provisions, non-compete clauses, and purchase price adjustments.
+They will also assist with negotiating other terms of the deal, such as earn-out provisions, non-compete clauses, and adjustments to the purchase price.

 Earn-Out Provisions

-An earn-out provision is an agreement that allows the buyer to pay a lower purchase price upfront, with the remainder of the price to be paid overtime based on the performance of the business.
+An earn-out provision is an agreement that allows the buyer to pay a lower purchase price upfront, with the remainder of the price to be paid over time based on the business’s performance.

 Non-Compete Clauses

-A non-compete clause is an agreement that prohibits the seller from competing with the buyer for some time after the sale.
+A non-compete clause is an agreement that prohibits the seller from competing with the buyer for a specified period after the sale.

 Purchase Price Adjustments